TABLE OF CONTENTS

 We hope you find this Report useful in your efforts to address these critical needs.

-CCN developed the Innovator Index and its companion database, our Deal Hub, to address these critical gaps in information about the solution provider landscape for potential investors, commercial partners, and other key stakeholders.
-While the Innovator Index is focused on characterizing the rapidly evolving and growing solution provider landscape across a broad variety of practical, technical, and commercial dimensions, the Deal Hub is designed specifically to address the needs of capital providers and features investor-relevant information about live investment opportunities in the space.
-Together, our objectives for these companion database are:
+While the Innovator Index focuses on characterizing the rapidly evolving and growing solution provider landscape across a broad variety of practical, technical, and commercial dimensions, the Deal Hub is designed specifically to address the needs of capital providers and features investor-relevant information about live investment opportunities.
+Through these databases, we catalyze action by helping:

-- Help investors find circular carbon companies that fit their thesis
+- Investors find Circular Carbon companies that fit their thesis

-- Help entrepreneurs feature their company to a capital and commercial audience
+- Entrepreneurs feature their company to a capital audience